-Finland Proposes Changes to the Recovery of Testing Costs and the Scope of Application in its RoHS Law
+Finland Proposes Changes to ROHS Law: Testing Costs and Scope

 The Finnish Government recently proposed an amendment to the 2013 Law on measures for the restriction of hazardous substances in electrical and electronic equipment.